Iltotore/iron/docs/_docs/overview.md

 ## Why refined types matter

 In production code bases, it is important to make sure that all values passed are valid or handled correctly.
-Static typing like in Scala is useful to avoid using the wrong datatype.
+Static typing like in Scala is useful to avoid using such issue.
-However, despite strong static typing, some wrong values can bypass type checking.
+However, despite strong static typing, some invalid values still type check.

 Taking for example a User with an age: